calaldees/teachingWorkshops/teacherEducation/pedagogicalContentKnowledge.md

 * [What makes great pedagogy?
 Nine claims from research](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/329746/what-makes-great-pedagogy-nine-claims-from-research.pdf) 2012 - Chris Husbands and Jo Pearce - National College for School Leadership
+    * The research underpinning these claims is outlined in the article
+    1. Effective pedagogies give serious consideration to pupil voice.
+    2. Effective pedagogies depend on behaviour (what teachers do), knowledge and understanding (what teachers know) and beliefs (why teachers act as they do).
+    3. Effective pedagogies involve clear thinking about longer term learning outcomes as well as short-term goals.
+    4. Effective pedagogies build on pupils’ prior learning and experience.
+    5. Effective pedagogies involve scaffolding pupil learning.
+    6. Effective pedagogies involve a range of techniques, including whole-class and structured group work, guided learning and individual activity.
+    7. Effective pedagogies focus on developing higher order thinking and metacognition, and make good use of dialogue and questioning in order to do so.
+    8. Effective pedagogies embed assessment for learning.
+    9. Effective pedagogies are inclusive and take the diverse needs of a range of learners, as well as matters of student equity, into account.

 Magnusson et al. (1999)
 * knowledge of goals and objectives for teaching a specific topic in the curriculum, (GO)